nix-community/ethereum.nix/docs/index.md

 ## Background

 In the beginning `Ethereum.nix` was a playground for [Aldo Borrero](https://aldoborrero.com/) to experiment with _nix'ifying_ Ethereum related processes.
-Since then, it has a grown into an ever-increasing number of packages and modules targeted towards streamlining day-to-day operations across a variety of different projects.
+Since then, it has grown into an ever-increasing number of packages and modules targeted towards streamlining day-to-day operations across a variety of different projects.